nathanmcmillan/hymn-lang/README.md

 ## Notes

 1. Using a macro READ_BYTE instead of an inline functions improves performance
-1. Using an instruction pointer rather than index improves performance
+1. Using an instruction pointer rather than an index improves performance
 1. Using computed goto instead of a switch **_does not_** always improve performance
+1. Namespaces require significant complexity but they can be simulated using a table with anonymous functions

 # Compiling